Home » Luxury South Island Tour Packages »

 Stay 4 nights in Queenstown or Arrowtown.

 Enjoy 18 Holes of Golf at the prestigious Millbrook Golf Resort.
 This scenic golf course will provide you with the most unforgettable Queenstown golfing experience.
-Designed by renowned professional and master golf Sir Bob Charles.
-Millbrook’s course is best described as a mix between the world-class immaculately manicured ‘Parklands’ courses and ‘Links’ courses, offering a variety of natural hazards including tussocks, streams, schist stone, trees and buildings.
+Designed by renowned professional and master golfer Sir Bob Charles, Millbrook’s course is best described as a mix between the world-class immaculately manicured ‘Parklands’ courses and ‘Links’ courses, offering a variety of natural hazards including tussocks, streams, schist stone, trees and buildings.
 Option to play at Jack’s Point Golf Course or The Hills Golf Course instead.

 Relax and explore Queenstown today with the option to play golf at Jack’s Point or The Hills Golf Course.